Jutho/TensorKit.jl/docs/src/man/sectors.md

 [`permute(f1::FusionTree{G,N₁}, f2::FusionTree{G,N₂}, p1::NTuple{N₁′,Int}, p2::NTuple{N₂′,Int})`](@ref)

-This routine will be the main access point for corresponding manipulations on bosonic and fermionic tensors.
-As a consequence, results from this routine are memoized, i.e. they are stored in some package wide 'least-recently used' cache (from [LRUCache.jl](https://github.com/JuliaCollections/LRUCache.jl)) that can be accessed as `TensorKit.permutecache`.
-By default, this cache stores up to `10^5` different `permute` resuls, where one result corresponds to one particular combination of `(f1, f2, p1, p2)`.
+The `braid` and `permute` routines for double fusion trees will be the main access point for corresponding manipulations on tensors.
+As a consequence, results from this routine are memoized, i.e. they are stored in some package wide 'least-recently used' cache (from [LRUCache.jl](https://github.com/JuliaCollections/LRUCache.jl)) that can be accessed as `TensorKit.braidcache`.
+By default, this cache stores up to `10^5` different `braid` or `permute` resuls, where one result corresponds to one particular combination of `(f1, f2, p1, p2, levels1, levels2)`.
 This should be sufficient for most algorithms.
 While there are currently no (official) access methods to change the default settings of this cache (one can always resort to `resize!(TensorKit.permutecache)` and other methods from LRUCache.jl), this might change in the future.
+The use of this cache is however controlled by two constants of type `RefValue{Bool}`, namely `usebraidcache_abelian` and `usebraidcache_nonabelian`.
+The default values are given by `TensorKit.usebraidcache_abelian[] = false` and `TensorKit.usebraidcache_nonabelian[] = true`, and respectively reflect that the cache is likely not going to help (or even slow down) fusion trees with `FusionStyle(f) isa Abelian`, but is probably useful for fusion trees with `FusionStyle(f) isa NonAbelian`.
+One can change these values and test the effect on their application.

-The existence of `permutecache` also implies that potential inefficiencies in the fusion tree manipulations (which we nonetheless try to avoid) will not seriously affect performance of tensor manipulations.
+The existence of `braidcache` also implies that potential inefficiencies in the fusion tree manipulations (which we nonetheless try to avoid) will not seriously affect performance of tensor manipulations.